alejandroLoz/customilyPublic/README.md

 The app should:
 - Get all the products for the user `frontEndDev` via the API.
 Keep in mind that this is now shown or mentioned in the videos above.
 The two calls that you need to make are exemplified in this POSTMAN example.
-Take into account that you'll need to authenitcate first so you can properly call `GetProductsFromTo`
+Take into account that you'll need to authenticate first so you can properly call `GetProductsFromTo`

 - List them as follows:

-  - When viewed on desktop: a 3 x 3 gird with pagination
+  - When viewed on desktop: a 3 x 4 gird with pagination

     ![Desktop home](http://i.imgur.com/KAVLzbH.png)